Keyboard shortcuts

 ^Exponentiation (right-associative)2 ^ 101024

-For modulo use the mod(a, b) function. % is a comment character.
+For modulo use the mod(a, b) function. % is a comment character, not a modulo operator.

 Comparison operators